Red Riding Hood (PG-13)

 Caution: potential spoilers, maybe.
 But not really.

 This is, of course, very vaguely based on the familiar folk tale of "Little Red Riding Hood."
 Actually it's basically just a werewolf movie with a few trappings of that story, but mostly different.
 Anyway, before it came out, I thought it looked like it could be cool.
 Then when it did come out, it didn't do very well financially, and certainly not critically.
 So I was a bit apprehensive, but I wanted to check it out anyway.
 And eventually I saw it on DVD... and honestly, I don't know what the critics' problem is.
 It's not a great movie, but IMO it's not bad, either.
 I liked the story well enough, and it had an awesome soundtrack (well, mostly it's a score), which I eventually bought.
-And it had good visuals (in terms of scenery, effects, and of course its star, Amanda Seyfried).
+And it had good visuals.
 And, um... it wasn't unscary.

 I'm leaving plenty of stuff out, but you get the gist.
 I don't want to spoil anything, but we do eventually learn who the wolf is, and various plot points (including things I haven't mentioned) get tied together neatly.
 Really, it's not bad at all.